microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-34-marketplace.md

 A good way to look through all the files quickly, is to download and install the excellent [Visual Studio Code](https://code.visualstudio.com/Download).
 Once downloaded and installed, open the containing folder (be sure to keep the existing naming convention of the folder) and you’ll see all the files within the folder, and can quickly navigate between them.

-If you want a quick way to download and install Visual Studio Code on your MAS-CON01 machine, here's a useful PowerShell script, to be run within an administrator PowerShell console:
+If you want a quick way to download and install Visual Studio Code on your host, here's a useful PowerShell script, to be run within an administrator PowerShell console:

 ```powershell
 Invoke-Webrequest https://go.microsoft.com/fwlink/?LinkID=623230 -OutFile C:\VSCode.exe